-Kisner upstages favorites at final major
+Matsuyama, Kisner chase first major

 "I'm hitting the ball really nice and things are going my way," he told the official PGA Tour website.
 "Hitting the fairway here is the key and I'm making a lot of putts."

-While Kisner prospered, McIlroy's bid for a fifth major title foundered as he dropped four shots in the space of five holes having moved into contention on his front nine.
+While Kisner prospered, Rory McIlroy's bid for a fifth major title foundered as he dropped four shots in the space of five holes having moved into contention on his front nine.

 In danger of missing the halfway cut for the fourth time in seven majors, the Northern Irishman battled back with two straight birdies and nearly made it a hat-trick when his putt on his final hole teetered on the cup but did not drop.